 - certain skin, muscle, and blood diseases.

-Azathioprine is usually taken in combination with other medicines such as corticosteroids or other immunosuppressant's.
+Azathioprine belongs to a group of medicines called immunosuppressants.
+It works by supressing the body's immune defence system.
+Azathioprine is usually taken in combination with other medicines such as corticosteroids or other immunosuppressants.

 Ask your doctor if you have any questions about why this medicine has been prescribed for you.
 Your doctor may have prescribed this medicine for another reason.